dakadkart/xyz-documentation/docs/cli/topics/index.md

     To elevate you permissions, either start an **Admin Command Prompt** or **Admin PowerShell** on Windows, or use `sudo` on Linux or macOS.

-### Configure HERE CLI
+### Configure HERE Data Hub CLI

-HERE CLI needs to have access to your projects to help you work with your data.
+HERE Data Hub CLI needs to have access to your projects to help you work with your data.
 For that, you need to log in using your HERE developer account.
 You only need to do this once for a project.

 ``` sh